Corbin Carroll Player Props: Diamondbacks vs. Blue Jays

-Corbin Carroll is available when the Arizona Diamondbacks take on Jose Berrios and the Toronto Blue Jays at Rogers Centre Friday at 7:07 PM ET.
+The Arizona Diamondbacks and Corbin Carroll (.375 slugging percentage over his past 10 games, including one homer), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-3 against the Pirates.
+He racked up two hits (going 2-for-4) in his most recent game against the Blue Jays.

 Corbin Carroll Game Info & Props vs. the Blue Jays